Schema architecture

 Each scaleStep references a design token and optionally provides a label, value (display convenience), and description (usage notes).
 Steps are ordered from smallest/lowest to largest/highest.

-The scale guideline requires a name, description, and steps array.
+The scale guideline requires an identifier, description, and steps array.

 Motion (motion)